thoughtspot/tse-step-by-step/lesson-03-security-setup/README-03.md

 ### CSP visual embed hosts

 CSP visual embed hosts are the URLs that are permitted to embed ThoughtSpot.
 For example, `https://mycoolapp.mycompany.com`.
-If you're app URL is not in the list then you will get CSP errors when embedding.
+If your app URL is not in the list then you will get CSP errors when embedding.
 For development, you can add localhost, but it's not recommended for production environments.
 You only need a port if you are using a non-standard (e.g. 80, 443) port.

 ### CSP connect-src domains